Sleep and Fat Loss

 Dulled impulse control = bad decisions = cheesecake at midnight

-That means you’re MORE HUNGRY, and when you do eat, you’re LESS SATISFIED.
+That means you are MORE HUNGRY, and when you do eat, you’re LESS SATISFIED.

 A recent study showed that a single night of poor sleep can affect your body’s ability to process insulin.
 Insulin (ANOTHER hormone) tells your fat cells to open up for storage.
 If your body cannot process insulin, it continues to circulate, which leads to slower metabolism and more fat storage.

-Sleep Loss = low impulse control + increased hunger + decreased feelings of fullness + downregulated metabolism + body in a state of energy conservation
+Sleep Loss leads to: low impulse control + increased hunger + decreased feelings of fullness + down-regulated metabolism + body in a state of energy conservation = FAT GAIN

 This is all very depressing.
 Most of us admit that sleep often takes a backseat to all of the other things we need to get done in a day, including exercise and eating right.
 The reality is that if we want to better our health and happiness, and if fat loss is one of your goals, you MUST NOT IGNORE THE IMPORTANCE OF SLEEP!